Key Safeguarding Personnel

 Tel: Emergency duty team out of hours: 01733 234 724

-If you have a safeguarding concern please contact the school main reception and ask to speak to a member of the safeguarding team.
-Alternatively you could email your concern to firstname.lastname@example.org.
+If you have a safeguarding concern over the summer please email your concern to email@example.com.

 The Brooke Weston Trust's latest Safeguarding policy can be found by clicking here.